ableron/ableron-js/README.md

 ```

 - `enabled`: Whether UI composition is enabled.
 Defaults to `true`
-- `fragmentRequestTimeout`: Timeout for requesting fragments.
+- `fragmentRequestTimeoutMillis`: Timeout for requesting fragments.
 Defaults to `3 seconds`
 - `fragmentRequestHeadersToPass`: Request headers that are passed to fragment requests if present.
 Defaults to:
   - `Accept-Language`
   - `Correlation-ID`